acmdas/das_fieldstones/appearances.md

 In a letter to *The Times* last year, concerning the evangelical mission of Dr. Graham, the Bishop of Plymouth wrote:

+>. . .
+Our Lord constantly emphasized his healing ministry to the whole man; if he is not Lord of our minds, he is not the saviour whom this generation, which is our immediate concern, so sorely needs.

+I am persuaded

 >¹Cf.
 Aquinas. *Summa* Ia, qu.
 13, a 9.

 >²*The Spirit of Prayer*, Part I, ch.
 2.